Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Introduction

-Because the extended shocks are accompanied by velocity jumps throughout their extent, they appear in observations as coherent kinematic structures \citep{Zurita_04, Fathi_05, Storchi-Bergmann-07}.
-Our objective in this work is to study the ionised gas kinematic maps of galaxies in search of the signatures of extended shocks within the innermost galactic regions, within $\sim$1\,kpc radius, to determine whether extended shocks are the prevalent mechanism of gas inflows to the galactic nuclei.
+Shock fronts in gas are surfaces across which gas characteristics undergo abrupt changes: gas density and temperature increase, and its velocity is reduced, according to the jump conditions \citep{LandauLifshitzFluid_6}.
+As such velocity jumps are present in extended shocks throughout their extent, extended shocks appear in observations as coherent kinematic structures \citep{Zurita_04, Fathi_05, Storchi-Bergmann-07}.
+Our objective in this work is to study the gas kinematic maps of the innermost galactic regions, within $\sim$1\,kpc radius, in search of the signatures of coherent kinematic structures that display straight or spiral morphology consistent with that associated with the shocks in models of gas dynamics.
+As coherent structures can be missed in incomplete kinematic maps derived from clumpy emission, we rely on gas tracers that provide closest to complete coverage of the inner kiloparsec -- \ha and \nii emission from ionised gas, observed with the \textit{Multi Unit Spectroscopic Explorer} (MUSE) is the optimal choice for coverage and resolution.
+Our findings allow us to determine whether extended shocks are the prevalent mechanism of gas inflows to the galactic nuclei.
 We build on our pilot study presented in \citet{Kolcu_23}, where, on the example of NGC\,1097, we introduced our methods to highlight and identify the signatures of extended shocks in kinematic maps.
-In this work, we refine and apply these methods to all galaxies from the \textit{Composite Bulges Survey} (\textit{CBS}, PI: P. Erwin; \citealp{Erwin_21,Ashok_23,Kolcu_23}), and to two other galaxies that satisfy the selection criteria of the CBS sample, for which data from the \textit{Multi Unit Spectroscopic Explorer} (MUSE) with sufficient emission line signal are available.
-MUSE, mounted on the UT4 of the Very Large Telescope \citep{Bacon_10}, with its large, 60\arcsec$ \times$60\arcsec field of view (FOV), and fine, 0\farcs2$\times$0\farcs2 spatial sampling, allows capturing extensive portions of the central regions of nearby galaxies in great detail, across a rest frame wavelength range of 4650 to 9300\AA~which covers prominent emission lines.
-Besides these capabilities, MUSE also offers high sensitivity, providing high SNR, effectively minimising the common need for binning.
-Furthermore, MUSE is equipped with cutting-edge adaptive optics (AO) technology, contributing significantly to the data acquisition by correcting for atmospheric distortions, improving the seeing and allowing us to achieve fine spatial resolutions.
+In this work, we refine and apply these methods to all galaxies from the \textit{Composite Bulges Survey} (\textit{CBS}, PI: P. Erwin; \citealp{Erwin_21,Ashok_23,Kolcu_23}), and to two other galaxies that satisfy the selection criteria of the CBS sample, for which data with sufficient emission line signal are available.
 When compared to previous work, suffering from instrumental limitations of former generation IFUs \citep{Fathi_05,Fathi_06,Storchi-Bergmann-07}, the level of details resolved with MUSE maximises the prospect of finding the coherent kinematic structures that can unveil extended shocks which are approaching the nucleus of galaxies.